 Plastic Straw and Styrofoam Pollution

 The fourth grade class at the Desert Learning Center in Palm Springs along with their teacher, Ms Yada, have produced two Public Service Announcements (PSA) on the dangers of plastic straw and Styrofoam pollution in an effort to save sea turtles.
 The PSA's were shown to members of the Sustainability Commission and City Council along with presentations from the students.
 The Sustainability Commission is currently looking at this subject and appreciates the work these students have done.
-The links below will take you to the PSA's:
+The link below will take you to a news story about the PSA the students developed: